-The seller can add new shipping zone by clicking “Add New Shipping Zone”.
+The seller can add a new shipping zone by clicking “Add New Shipping Zone”.
 Here the seller enters “Zone Name” and selects “Zone Regions”.
-Click “Add Shipping Zone” to add shipping zone.
+Click “Add Shipping Zone” to add the shipping zone.

 By clicking the “edit” button you will see the below page with an option in the last to add the shipping method, click “Add Shipping Method” to add the shipping methods.

-After clicking the “Add Shipping Method” button, you will be redirected back to the “Shipping Zone” page.
-Here click shipping method name to configure the shipping cost.
+After clicking the “Add Shipping Method” button, you will go back to the “Shipping Zone” page.
+Here click the shipping method name to configure the shipping cost.

 A pop-up will appear to configure the shipping method.
-Here enter the desired shipping cost to be charged and “Save Changes”.
+Here the seller can enter the shipping cost as per their choice and “Save Changes”.

-Now click “Update Changes” to save the shipping method.
-And finally, the shipping method will be visible in front of shipping zone.
+Now click “Save Changes” to save the shipping method.
+And finally, the shipping method will be visible in front of the shipping zone.

 Seller Shop Followers

 The seller can send notifications to their shop followers.
-A buyer can become shop followers from the product page by clicking “Add As Favourite Seller”.
+A buyer can become shop followers from the product page by clicking on the heart shape icon.

 To send a notification, the seller just needs to select the followers from the list and hit “Send Notification”.